Waterlooplein metro station

 Waterlooplein is an underground metro station in the city centre of Amsterdam, Netherlands.
 Served by metro lines 51, 53 and 54 of the Amsterdam Metro, the station was constructed by sinking caissons with a length of 40 m, with the first one being lowered in 1972.
 There were "open tube" days in 1975 showcasing the station, which was the first time the public got access to the underground tunnels of the metro system.

 The station, opened to metro traffic on 11 October 1980, has an island platform of 180 m and two halls with a total of five entrances.
 Waterlooplein, along with other stations on the East Line, had a major renovation in 2016 that brought back the brutalist architecture used in the original station.
 There are two pieces of artwork located in the station: one in a station hall and the other on the platform level.

 Layout

-The station was designed by two architects from the Government of Amsterdam: Ben Spangberg and Sier van Rhijn.
+Waterlooplein and other metro stations on the East Line were designed by two architects from the Government of Amsterdam: Ben Spängberg and Sier van Rhijn.
 It has an island platform of 180 m long and 8 m wide, located 12 m under the surface.
 Each end of the platform goes up to its own hall, with a total of five entrances into the station.
 Four entrances lead up to the square of the same name, two of which go to the Stopera—the town hall of Amsterdam—while the fifth entrance is located at the Nieuwe Herengracht.
 There are columns in the middle of the platform, roughly 7 m apart from each other.
 A restaurant serving Surinamese food is located inside the station.
 Between Waterlooplein station and Weesperplein, the line makes a turn as the following curve from Nieuwmarkt to Amsterdam Centraal would have been too tight otherwise.